Ben Krefta for hire...

 How shall we do this?..

-• Background: Information about the company or organization, including it's size and primary services or products.
+• Background: Information about the company or organization, including its size and primary services or products.

 • Audience: General information about who the target audience is (this helps convey the general scope of the project).